-Twitch, the most popular video game streaming platform, has millions of viewers.
+Twitch, the most popular video game streaming platform in the world, has millions of viewers.
 That means a huge population of people enjoy watching other people play video games.
-YouTube is riddled with “Let’s Play” videos as well, with some videos garnering millions of views.

 The Host's Personality